View over Melrose Abbey in the Scottish Borders, with stone ruins, nearby cottages, and rolling farmland under a soft autumn sky.

 What can I do in the Scottish Borders?

-You can walk long-distance trails, explore abbey ruins, visit castles, follow riverside paths, cycle quiet country lanes, and enjoy peaceful market towns.
+You can walk long-distance trails, explore abbey ruins and castles, follow riverside paths, cycle quiet rural lanes, fish on the Tweed, or wander traditional market towns such as Melrose, Kelso, and Peebles.

 What are the best walking routes in the Scottish Borders?

-Highlights include the Southern Upland Way, Borders Abbeys Way, and the Eildon Hills & River Tweed Paths.
+The Southern Upland Way, Borders Abbeys Way, and the Eildon Hills & River Tweed paths are the most iconic.
+Shorter circular walks are also available around Jedburgh, Peebles, and St Boswells.

 Is the Scottish Borders good for outdoor adventures?

 Yes.
-Alongside walking, the region offers cycling, horse riding, kayaking, and fishing on rivers such as the Tweed and Teviot.
+Alongside walking, the region offers gentle cycling, horse riding, kayaking, wildlife watching, and low-level hill routes suited to a wide range of abilities.

 When is the best time to visit the Scottish Borders?

-Late spring through early autumn offers the best walking conditions.
-May and June bring long daylight hours, while autumn colours make the trails especially beautiful.
+Late spring to early autumn offers the best conditions for walking and cycling.
+May and June bring the longest daylight hours, while autumn delivers rich colour and quieter trails.

-Can I book a walking holiday in the Scottish Borders?
+Can I book a self-guided walking holiday in the Scottish Borders?